kkoma2623/kkoma2623/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-🌱 I'm a junior R&D in Hyundai Autoever
+🔭 I’m currently working on Hyundai Autoever as a professional researcher

 ---